mantidproject/mantid/docs/source/algorithms/MuonPairingAsymmetry-v1.rst

 The pair name does not affect the data; however the name is used in the muon interface when automatically generating workspace names from group data.

-Additionally, a value for **Alpha** must be supplied, and which must be non-negative.
+Additionally, a value for **alpha** must be supplied, and which must be non-negative.

 There are two options for supplying the group data :